percona/pbm-docs/source/running.rst

    For PBM v1.0 (only): before running |pbm-backup| on a cluster, stop the balancer.

-In sharded clusters, one of |pbm-agent| processes for every shard and the config server replica set writes backup snapshots and :term:`oplog slices <Oplog slice>` into the remote backup storage directly.
+In sharded clusters, one of |pbm-agent| processes for every shard and the config server replica set writes backup snapshots  into the remote backup storage directly.
+For `logical` backups, ``pbm-agents`` also write :term:`oplog slices <Oplog slice>`.
 To learn more about oplog slicing, see :ref:`pitr`.

 The ``mongos`` nodes are not involved in the backup process.